-Tankless water heaters are great, and for cabins they’re really great.
-Of all the upgrades I have made at the cabin, replacing the aging tranditional water heater with the wall-mounted miracle that is the tankless water heater is one of my all time favorites.
+Tankless water heaters are great, and for cabins, they’re really great.
+They do, however, come with some downside, but tankless water heaters offer compelling benefits for the occasional-use cabin or vacation home.
+Of all the upgrades I’ve made at the cabin, replacing the traditional water heater with this tankless units is one of my all time favorites.

 Tankless water heaters + cabins = match made in heaven!